-- 1. Starting and stopping of the iSCSI target service - 2.
-Addition and deletion of targets using the iscsi target commands - 3.
-Addition, deletion and resizing of LUNs using the iscsi lun command - 4.
+1. Starting and stopping of the iSCSI target service

+- 2. Addition and deletion of targets using the iscsi target commands - 3.
+Addition and deletion of LUNs using the iscsi lun command - 4.
 Map and un-map initiators using the iscsi target map commands - 5.
-Addition and deletion of users to set up CHAP authentication - 6.
-Managing LUN clones and LUN snapshots
+Addition and deletion of users to set up CHAP authentication